 My categorization of designs.

-- Mass produced/Recycled designs.
-These are standard architectural design that can be repeatedly resold to any client.
+- Mass-produced/Recycled designs.
+These are standard architectural designs that can be repeatedly resold to any client.
 They are usually withdrawn from the architects’ archive and given little or no adjustment to fit the new brief.
 This can often happen when the brief is simple.

 - Customized designs.
 These are tailor-made designs.
 They are mostly made from scratch by the architect to suitably satisfy the design briefs.
 For designs like this, the architect is often available to review and make corrections with the clients where necessary.